hollowdll/hakjdb/docs/databases.md

 # Databases

-Databases are like namespaces for grouping keys.
+Databases are namespaces for grouping keys.
 They store the data in the server's memory.
 There is no limit to how many databases you can have.

 # Naming